-Tri-Town YMCA is pleased to share with the community that it has partnered with Jewel-Osco Pharmacy, Districts 45 and 48 to provide a COVID-19 Vaccine Clinic for kids 5 to 11 years old.
-The Vaccine Clinic will be held on Saturday, November 13, 2021 (dose 1) and Saturday, December 4, 2021 (dose 2).
-The Clinic will be held in the gymnasium at Jefferson Middle School, located at 255 W Vermont St, Villa Park, IL 60181.
+Tri-Town YMCA is pleased to share with the community that it has partnered with Jewel-Osco Pharmacy and District 45 to provide a COVID-19 Vaccine Clinic for kids 5 to 11 years old.
+The Vaccine Clinic will be held on Thursday, February 10, 2022 (dose 1) and Thursday, March 3, 2022 (dose 2).
+The Clinic will be held at Schafer Elementary School located at 700 E Pleasant Ln, Lombard, IL 60148.
 At this time, the two-dose Pfizer vaccination will be administered at this Clinic for individuals 5 years and older as well as Moderna and Pfizer Dose 1, Dose 2, and Boosters for adults.
 We will accept day of walk-in youth and adult appointments, but all pre-scheduled appointments will have priority.

 When will the registration portal be open to make appointments?

-When you make your child(ren)’s initial appointment for November 13th, their second dose appointment will also be made for the same timeslot on December 4th.
+When you make your child(ren)’s initial appointment for the first dose, their second dose appointment will also be made for the same timeslot on the second date.
 Should all of our appointment slots fill, we will have a waiting list that we will pull from should a scheduled appointment not show on the day of the Clinic.
 We will call individuals from the waiting list in the order that names were submitted.
 To add your name to the waiting list, please click here.

 Can I volunteer at the Clinic?

 Yes!
 From administrative positions, greeters, parking lot control to vaccinators in the Clinic area, we are in need of volunteers for the upcoming Clinics.
 To learn more and to sign-up to become a volunteer, please click here.
 For those that are nurses, EMTs, doctors, or med/nursing students and wish to help with administering vaccinations, you may email Sarah directly at firstname.lastname@example.org to sign-up.